2006 Arizona Cardinals season: Week 1: vs. San Francisco 49ers

-at University of Phoenix Stadium, Glendale, Arizona

 The Cardinals opened the regular season at home against the San Francisco 49ers on September 10.
 This game was the inaugural regular season game played at Cardinals Stadium.
-In the first quarter, Niners QB Alex Smith and TE Vernon Davis scored the inaugural regular season TD in the new stadium as they connected on a 31-yard pass.
-The Cardinals responded, as QB Kurt Warner threw the first TD pass by a Cardinals player in the new stadium on a 2-yard strike to WR Troy Walters.
-Newly acquired RB Edgerrin James provided the first rushing touchdown in their new stadium on a 1-yard strike.
-Afterwards, Warner threw another TD pass, this time to WR Anquan Boldin.
-In the second quarter, Niners RB Frank Gore helped San Francisco get closer as he ran on a 4-yard TD play.
+In the first quarter, 49ers quarterback Alex Smith and tight end Vernon Davis scored the inaugural regular season touchdown in the new stadium as they connected on a 31-yard pass.
+The Cardinals responded, as quarterback Kurt Warner threw the first touchdown pass by a Cardinals player in the new stadium on a 2-yard strike to wide receiver Troy Walters.
+Newly acquired running back Edgerrin James provided the first rushing touchdown in their new stadium on a 1-yard strike.
+Afterwards, Warner threw another touchdown pass, this time to wide receiver Anquan Boldin.
+In the second quarter, 49ers running back Frank Gore helped San Francisco get closer as he ran on a 4-yard touchdown play.
 Kicker Neil Rackers helped improve the Cardinals' lead, as he kicked a 36-yard field goal.
 In the third quarter, both sides each got a touchdown.
-S.F.’s Gore scored on a 2-yard run, while Arizona's Warner threw a 7-yard TD to TE Adam Bergen.
-In the fourth quarter, it was all field goals to end the game, as Niners kicker Joe Nedney kicked a 22-yard field goal.
+San Francisco's Gore scored on a 2-yard run, while Arizona's Warner threw a 7-yard touchdown to tight end Adam Bergen.
+In the fourth quarter, it was all field goals to end the game, as 49ers kicker Joe Nedney kicked a 22-yard field goal.
 Then, Rackers helped Arizona on a 30-yard field goal.
 Even though Nedney kicked one more field goal for San Francisco (a 44-yarder), the Cardinals escaped with the win and a 1–0 start.

 Week 2: at Seattle Seahawks

-at Qwest Field, Seattle, Washington

 For Week 2, the Cardinals flew to the Northwest to take on the defending NFC Champion Seattle Seahawks.
-From the get-go, the Cardinals trailed, as the opposing RB Shaun Alexander to score a TD on a 2-yard run.
-Then, Arizona allowed opposing QB Matt Hasselbeck to complete a 49-yard TD pass to WR Darrell Jackson.
+From the get-go, the Cardinals trailed, as the opposing running back Shaun Alexander scored a touchdown on a 2-yard run.
+Then, Arizona allowed opposing quarterback Matt Hasselbeck to complete a 49-yard touchdown pass to wide receiver Darrell Jackson.
 There wasn't any more scoring by either team for the remainder of the half.
 In the third quarter, the Cardinals finally got on the border with kicker Neil Rackers nailing a 43-yard field goal.
-However, Seattle managed to put the game away with FB Mack Strong's 3-yard TD run.
-The Cardinals got a TD, with QB Kurt Warner completing a 40-yard pass to WR Bryant Johnson, but the Seahawks were the better team and the Cardinals fell to 1–1.
+However, Seattle managed to put the game away with fullback Mack Strong's 3-yard touchdown run.
+The Cardinals got a touchdown, with quarterback Kurt Warner completing a 40-yard pass to wide receiver Bryant Johnson, but the Seahawks were the better team and the Cardinals fell to 1–1.